Roza Shanina: Early life

-Roza Shanina was born on 3 April 1924 in the Russian village of Edma in Arkhangelsk Oblast to Anna Alexeyevna Shanina, a kolkhoz milkmaid, and Georgiy (Yegor) Mikhailovich Shanin, a logger who had been disabled by a wound received during World War I. Roza was reportedly named after the Marxist revolutionary Rosa Luxemburg and had six siblings: one sister Yuliya and five brothers: Mikhail, Fyodor, Sergei, Pavel, and Marat.
+Roza Shanina was born on 3 April 1924 in the Russian village of Edma in Arkhangelsk Oblast in the Soviet Union to Anna Alexeyevna Shanina, a kolkhoz milkmaid, and Georgiy (Yegor) Mikhailovich Shanin, a logger who had been disabled by a wound received during World War I. Roza was reportedly named after the Marxist revolutionary Rosa Luxemburg and had six siblings: one sister Yuliya and five brothers: Mikhail, Fyodor, Sergei, Pavel, and Marat.
 The Shanins also raised three orphans.
 Roza was above average height, with light brown hair and blue eyes, and spoke in a Northern Russian dialect.
 After finishing four classes of elementary school in Yedma, Shanina continued her education in the village of Bereznik.
 As there was no school transport at the time, when she was in grades five through seven Roza had to walk 13 km to Bereznik to attend middle school.
 On Saturdays, Shanina again went to Bereznik to take care of her ill aunt Agnia Borisova.

-At the age of fourteen, Shanina, against her parents' wishes, walked 200 km across the taiga to the rail station and travelled to Arkhangelsk to study at the college there.
-(The trek was later attested by Shanina's school teacher Alexander Makaryin.)
+At the age of fourteen, Shanina, against her parents' wishes, walked 200 km across the taiga to the rail station and travelled to Arkhangelsk to study at the college there (the trek was later attested by Shanina's school teacher Alexander Makaryin).
 Shanina left home with little money and almost no possessions; and before moving to the college dormitory she lived with her elder brother Fyodor.
 Later in her combat diary, Shanina would recall Arkhangelsk's stadium Dinamo, and the cinemas, Ars and Pobeda.
 Shanina's friend Anna Samsonova remembered that Roza sometimes returned from her friends in Ustyansky District to her college dormitory between 2:00 and 3:00 am.
 As the doors were locked by that time, the other students tied several bedsheets together to help Roza climb into her room.
 In 1938, Shanina became a member of the Soviet youth movement Komsomol.

 Two years later, Soviet secondary education institutes introduced tuition fees, and the scholarship fund was cut.
 Shanina received little financial support from home and on 11 September 1941, she took a job in kindergarten No. 2 (lately known as Beryozka) in Arkhangelsk, with which she was offered a free apartment.
 She studied in the evenings and worked in the kindergarten during the daytime.
 The children liked Shanina and their parents appreciated her.
 Shanina graduated from college in the 1941–42 academic year, when the Soviet Union was in the grip of World War II.